josephmancuso/Mira/readme.md

 ```
 This will install an app from GitHub into your project

-Then add mustache to the main config file inside a templates array so the routes are added to your main routes file like so:
+Then add mustache to the main config file inside a templates array ABOVE mira so the routes are added to your main routes file like so:

 (inside `config/config.php`).